SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 There are a *bunch* of different ways for the users of our API to mess things up, like bad JSON or doing silly things like passing a negative number for the `value` field.
-This is dragon gold, not dragon debts!
+This is dragon gold, not dragon debt!

 ## Invalid JSON

-So this chapter is all about handling these bad things in graceful way.
+This chapter is all about handling these bad things in a graceful way.
 Try the POST endpoint.
 Let's send some invalid JSON.
 Hit Execute.
 Awesome!
 A `400` error!
 That's what we want.
-400 - or any status code that starts with 4 - means that the *client* - the user of their API - made a mistake.
+400 - or any status code that starts with 4 - means that the *client* - the user of the API - made a mistake.
 400 specifically means "bad request".

 In the response, the type is `hydra:error` and it says: `An error occurred`